ThePythonBootCamp/Python_with_MONGODB/README.md

 ### Creating a database and collection

 Let us create a database, database and collection in mongoDB will be created if it doesn't exist.
-Let's create a data base name _thirty_days_of_python_ and _students_ collection.
+Let's create a data base name _flaskapp_ and _students_ collection.
 To create a database

 ```sh